We encourage everyone to read

 by Gary Renard

-for a superior introduction and overview of ACIM.
+wonderful overview of ACIM.

 To take full advantage of this web site, sign up by submitting your email address as your Login and selecting a simple password.
 To view the scheduled Meetups, click on the HOME tab, then the CALENDAR tab and select the meeting date you want.
 Guests are always welcome.